THERE was a time when you couldn't move

 shop phenomenon I asked for a list of coffee shops in the town to make

 sure I wasn't missing any out.
 The source - I won't name them for

 obvious reasons - said no, they didn't have a list.
 In any case, the

 In February 2014, the one over Bratt's

-ladies shop in Churchyardside closed.
+ladies shop in Churchyardside did just that and closed.

-And, although it is named as
+Although it is named as

 Teresa's Ice Cream Parlour, it lists coffee as one of a number of items

 including it in this list of coffee shops!
 Of course, all the "coffee